Parchive/par3cmdline/windows/README.txt

  If you wants to store source file data in PAR3 file, set this option.
 It's silimar to non compressed archive file.
 An archive file may contain some splitted pieces of source file.
-The number of archive files and their size depend on options: -u, -l, -n<n>.
+The number of archive files and their size depend on options: "-u", "-l", "-n<n>".
 The name of archive files is like below;
 something.part#+#.par3